irezystible/620project/UserTesting.md

 * The question type does not matter to me

 ### Review by a sighted 7-year old girl who is doing advanced math
-Her current math level is pre-algebra.
+Her current math level is <i>pre-algebra</i>.
+She is in <b>1st grade</b> and is doing subtraction in school.
 The notes below are from her personal feedback and were also reviewed by her before posting:

 * It's cool!
 * I really liked the drawings and colors